GemmieDodger/codemadeeasy/README.md

 - Use `npm start` to launch in development mode
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### CSS
+React-bootstrap should be the key implementation
+The government defaults file should also be utilised for blanket app styling.

 ## Testing
 Please see demo video in 'codemadeeasy/documentation/Testing/TestingUnitAndE2E'.

 ### E2E
 DISCLAIMER: For E2E tests to work, currently you need to create a "Test" quiz in production.
 This is not ideal, but due to the tight timeline it is required.
 Remember to delete after use.